A topic from the subject of Biochemistry in Chemistry.

 Procedure

-2. Add reagents: To each standard solution, add a fixed amount of o-toluidine reagent (e.g., 1 mL).
+2. Add reagents: To each standard solution and a blank (containing only the reagent), add a fixed volume of o-toluidine reagent (e.g., 1 mL).
+Mix thoroughly using gentle swirling or vortexing.

-5. Plot standard curve: Plot the absorbance values against the corresponding glucose concentrations to obtain a standard curve.
+5. Plot standard curve: Plot the absorbance values (y-axis) against the corresponding glucose concentrations (x-axis).
+This should yield a linear relationship, allowing for the determination of an unknown glucose concentration from its absorbance.

 Significance